-29 30 31 Introduction 32 33 Inconsistencies in the crystallographic settings of minerals could be a source of confusion when 34 depicting crystal form drawings, such as those found in Nesse (2013), Deer et al. (2013), and Tröger and Bambauer 35 (1979).
-Many of the crystal depictions are based on data collected during, or even prior to the early years of X-ray 36 crystallography.
-Discrepancies in the optical orientation of minerals may be due one of two circumstances.
-The first, 37 is rearrangement of the orientations of the crystallographic axes a , b , and c since the original characterization of the 38 optical and crystallographic axes.
-This scenario is unlikely to lead to errors in the literature since the old choice of 39 axes were inherited to suit the space group of the X-ray structure solution.
-An example of this is with forsterite, 40 where space group is Pbnm, though if forsterite was solved under the current standards, the space group would be 41 Pnma , which would be the same cell as Pbnm , but with the definition of b and c switched.
-The second, is the use of 42 an entirely different lattice from the original characterization of the mineral.
-This scenario is far more likely to result 43 in discrepancies, particularly with monoclinic and triclinic minerals, since the original axes may have been selected 44 prior to X-ray diffraction, and there can be multiple similar lattices centered in different orientations.
-In the case of 45 mesolite, its structure was originally solved in $C2$ , and since the two-fold axis of monoclinic minerals must be the b - 46 axis, b corresponded with Y optical vector, which was also parallel to the long-axis of the form of the crystal (Deer 47 et al. 1967).
-Later, mesolite was solved in larger cell but of higher metric symmetry, which was in the Fdd2 space 48 group where $\mathbf{a} = X$ , $\mathbf{b} = Z$ , $\mathbf{c} = Y$ (Gunter and Ribbe 1993).
-49 In the case of $C 2/m$ clinoamphiboles, originally, two crystallographic settings were used to denote the 50 symmetrical relationships between crystal faces.
-Though this is a correction of the optical orientation of 51 clinoamphiboles, it is important to note that the error is in the depiction of their crystallographic setting.
-52 53 Methods 54 55 Crystallographic orientation was collected with a single crystal X-ray Diffractometer (SC-XRD) using a 56 Bruker SMART XRD system with an APEX1 detector (Bruker 2014).
-Diffraction data were processed and indexed
+Inconsistencies in the crystallographic settings of minerals could be a source of confusion when depicting crystal form drawings, such as those found in Nesse (2013), Deer et al. (2013), and Tröger and Bambauer (1979).
+Many of the crystal depictions are based on data collected during or even prior to the early years of X-ray crystallography.
+Discrepancies in the optical orientation of minerals may be due to one of two circumstances.
+The first is the rearrangement of the orientations of the crystallographic axes a, b, and c since the original characterization of the optical and crystallographic axes.
+This scenario is unlikely to lead to errors in the literature since the old choice of axes was inherited to suit the space group of the X-ray structure solution.
+An example of this is with forsterite, where space group is Pbnm, though if forsterite was solved under the current standards, the space group would be Pnma, which would be the same cell as Pbnm, but with the definition of b and c switched.
+The second is the use of an entirely different lattice from the original characterization of the mineral.
+This scenario is far more likely to result in discrepancies, particularly with monoclinic and triclinic minerals, since the original axes may have been selected prior to X-ray diffraction, and there can be multiple similar lattices centered in different orientations.
+In the case of mesolite, its structure was originally solved in C2, and since the twofold axis of monoclinic minerals must be the b-axis, b corresponded with Y optical vector, which was also parallel to the long axis of the form of the crystal (Deer et al. 1967).
+Later, mesolite was solved in larger cell but of higher metric symmetry, which was in the Fdd2 space group where $\mathbf{a} = X$ , $\mathbf{b} = Z$ , $\mathbf{c} = Y$ (Gunter and Ribbe 1993).

+In the case of C2/m clinoamphiboles, originally two crystallographic settings were used to denote the symmetrical relationships between crystal faces.
+Though this is a correction of the optical orientation of clinoamphiboles, it is important to note that the error is in the depiction of their crystallographic setting.